daffainfo/ctf-writeup/cursedCTF 2023/Insanity Check/README.md

 > Hello and welcome to cursed ctf for real. glad you read the rules lets go.

 ## About the Challenge
-We have been given a server to connect and we need to find the `sanity check` flag from each CTF competition
+We were given a server to connect and we need to find the `sanity check` flag from each CTF competition

 ![preview](images/preview.png)